protegeproject/owl2lpg/index.md

 ### 1.3 Document Conventions

-The OWL 2 Web Ontology Language notations are written in [OWL Functional-Style syntax](https://www.w3.org/TR/owl2-syntax).
+OWL axioms are written out using [OWL Functional-Style syntax](https://www.w3.org/TR/owl2-syntax) , similar to the OWL 2 specification.

-The Labelled Property Graphs diagram consists of nodes and edges.
-A node is depicted as a round edge rectangle and an edge is depicted as either a 1-directional arrow or a bi-directional arrow.
+A Labeled Property Graph diagram consists of nodes and edges.
+A node is depicted as a rectangle with rounded corners, and an edge is depicted as either a uni-directional arrow or a bi-directional arrow.

 #### 1.3.1 Reserved Nodes

-We have reserved 11 labelled nodes to construct an LPG:
+In this mapping, we use the following 11 "reserved" labeled nodes to construct a LPG:

 1. Ontology
 2. Entity